 |Cost||Easy to determine or evaluate the cost of Tangible Assets.||Much difficult to determine the cost of Intangible Assets.|

 |Examples||Vehicles, buildings, machinery, plant, etc.||Logo, Patent, Copyright, etc.|

 Both tangible vs intangible assets are recorded by the company in their books of accounts.
 Tangible assets are very important for any company for the smooth running of their operations; Intangible assets help in creating the future worth of a company.
 In order to be successful company needs to have a good combination of tangible vs intangible assets.
 When comparing the two, both tangible vs intangible assets have their pros and cons, but they impact the functioning of the organization.
 Intangible assets provide a company with its identity through its strong brand name.

 Nowadays, some survey suggests that companies’ value is now mostly generated by intangible assets because of effective usage of knowledge and therefore knowledge management.
 In this era of knowledge or information economy, the management of intangible assets is a very important competitive advantage and sustainable performance.

-This has been a guide to the top difference between Tangible vs Intangible Here we also discuss the Tangible vs Intangible key differences with infographics and a comparison table.
+This has been a guide to Tangible vs Intangible.
+Here we discuss the Tangible vs Intangible key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.